 Understanding the importance of sleep and how it will affect your performance is important to analyze before you embark on a trip.
 Do not casually think that sub par equipment will be “fine”.
 If you can’t sleep at night, the trip will quickly devolve into a torturous experience.
 Know yourself, and don’t cut corners if you don’t have to.

 Perhaps the most popular form of shelter on the trail, the tent is a versatile shelter.
 Able to be used in any condition, mountaineers to weekend warriors can all find a tent to suit their needs.
 Tents are the standard for outdoor shelters and the variety of options available are almost limitless.
+If you are looking into purchasing a tent, you should visit my review of the best tents for 2018.

 The Benefits of Using a Tent